 Although cytokinin is known to stimulate cell division, it does not induce DNA synthesis as a prelude to cell division.
 But in the presence of auxin, it promotes DNA synthesis.
 So it is suggested that cytokinin stimulates and auxin promotes DNA synthesis.
 For example, an aged and non proliferating callus cells can be stimulated to undergo mitotic divisions by the application of cytokinin.

 Cytokinin binding protein i.e. Receptor proteins have been identified in many plant systems.
 The cytokinin protein complex is known to induce transcription activity a pea bud chromatin in a cell free system.
-In Soy bean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis.
+In Soy bean and French been hypocotyls, it transitorily inhibits IBA induced RNA synthesis for a period of 6-7 hours, but later it stimulates RNA synthesis; this may have bearing on the inhibitory effect of Cytokinins on IBA induced new root formation.

 Specific species of tRNAs, containing cytokinin activity, is seen in the cotyledons and hypocotyl segments of bean plants.
 But this has been identified as due to post transcriptional modification of tRNA.
 Recent investigations have clearly elucidated that the presence of cytokinin moiety in some tRNA structures is not responsible for eliciting any cytokinin mediated responses, however it is to be noted that many tRNAs contain isopentenyl adenine (IPA) in the anticodon loop region